ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-documentation/Making-your-changes.md

 ## Adding images

 In order to put images onto your pages you need to upload the file into `/documentation/static`.
-Ideally put these images into a new folder or a folder that exists already to help with file organisation.
+Ideally put these images into a new directory or a directory that exists already to help with file organisation.

 ### Referencing the images in markdown